One of Three Revolutionary Ideas for the Insurance Industry

-Insurance is one the world’s largest and fastest-growing businesses, and its collision with the Internet of Things will see some radical restructuring.
+Insurance is one the world’s largest and fastest growing business’s, and its collision with the Internet of Things will see some radical restructuring.
 As the world’s newest insurance network (so new it’s still in production), Aigang has an insider’s perspective of what lies ahead.

 Three revolutionary ideas underpin these changes.
-This article describes one; Augustas Staras, the CEO, and co-founder of Aigang calls Autonomous Insurance.
+This article describes one; Augustus Staras, the CEO and co-founder of Aigang calls Autonomous Insurance.
 It is a result of converging technologies and ideas, currently playing out on the Ethereum blockchain and smart contracts, though the execution is not dependent on using that platform.

 Autonomous, to put it simply, means it works by itself.

-Take the example of a well-understood Internet of Things device, a mobile phone.
+Take the example of a well understood Internet of Things device, a mobile phone.
 Aigang uses this example because they have already built a working prototype of that insurance product.
-The scenario and ideal goal are that you have a new phone with an insurance policy already installed when you power it up.
+The scenario and ideal goal is that you have a new phone with an insurance policy already installed when you power it up.

 As you know, your phone already has diagnostic software that analyzes its operating state.
 Let’s say that a few months after the warranty expires, the phone detects that the battery is about to fail.
 But your insurance policy covers battery life for three years.